 Why is the sky blue?

-This is probably one of the toughest (and most frequent) questions parents are asked, though the answer is actually quite simple.
-The visible light we have here on Earth comes from the Sun.
-Sunlight looks white, but is actually a mixture of all of the c
+This seems like a tricky question, but the answer is really simple!
+The light we have here on Earth comes from the Sun.
+Sunlight looks white, but is actually made up of all of the colors of the rainbow.

-Thus, the blue rays of lights are scattered the most and reach our eyes from all directions so we see more blue than any other color, and this makes the sky look blue.
+Air molecules scatter some colors of light better than others.
+Blue light is scattered the most.
+Since the blue rays of lights are scattered the most, they reach our eyes from all directions and we see more blue than any other color.
+This makes the sky

 Submitted by Carlos (Texas, USA)

 It depends on which type of motion you are asking about.
 If you take a birds-eye view from the top of the solar system all the planets orbit around the Sun in a counter-clockwise (or direct) direction....more

 Have you ever wondered how astronauts live in space?
 Did you know they do a lot of the same things we do here on Earth?
 Astronauts eat, exercise and sleep just like we do.
 However, their food isn't always...more